 Complete withdrawal from the University and semester is permitted through the last day of the final examination period.
-Students requesting full withdrawal from the University and semester must complete an official Petition to Withdraw form available in the Office of the Registrar.
-The student must also complete the Exit Interview process through the Financial Aid Office and reconcile any account balance in the Student Accounts Office.

-Failure to comply with these regulations will result in failing grades being entered on the student's permanent record and dismissal will be recorded as unofficial.
+Students requesting full withdrawal from the University and semester must complete an official Petition to Withdraw form available in the Office of Enrollment Services.
+To complete the process the student must also initiate enrollment changes in the Office off the Registrar, complete the Exit Interview process through the Financial Aid Office and reconcile any account balance in the Student Accounts Office.
+Failure to comply with these regulations will result in failing grades being entered on the student's permanent record, and dismissal will be recorded as unofficial.
 Refer to the Student Account and Financial Aid sections in this catalog for additional information regarding the effects of withdrawing.